LudwigFriedmann/OpenMATERIAL/model_structure/README.md

 * [`Roads and Traffic Infrastructure`](Road_Structure.md)
 * [`Vehicles`](Vehicle_Structure.md)

-Proposals concerning further model categories (e.g. other traffic participants, buildings, road infrastructure, environment) will be added in the future.
+Proposals concerning further model categories (e.g. other traffic participants, buildings, environment) will be added in the future.

 # Examples